PennyLaneAI/pennylane/pennylane/capture/transforms.md

 ### Constraints

 This implementation has many constraints.
-Hopefully some of these can be mitigated in the future.
+Hopefully, some of these can be mitigated in the future.
 But, for now, they're listed below:

 1. Only transforms that return a single tape can be implemented to transform PLxPR natively.